Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

 Glucosamine is a naturally occurring compound that is found in the body, particularly in joint tissue.
 It is commonly used as a supplement to support joint health and may have potential benefits for lifespan extension.

 Research on the potential anti-aging effects of glucosamine is limited, but there is some evidence to suggest that it may have a positive impact on lifespan.
-One study conducted on mice found that supplementation with glucosamine extended the lifespan of the mice by up to 10%.
+One study conducted on mice found that supplementation with glucosamine increased lifespan of the mice by up to 10%.
 The study also showed that glucosamine supplementation improved glucose metabolism and reduced inflammation, which are both factors associated with aging and age-related diseases.

 Another study on human cells found that glucosamine may have a protective effect against oxidative stress, which is believed to contribute to aging and age-related diseases.
 The study showed that glucosamine reduced oxidative damage to cells and improved cell survival under conditions of oxidative stress.